a79lee/Alvin-Portfolio/_posts/2017-07-02-finalguardian.md

 ### My Role(s):

 Programmer:
-* I built most of the levels, and put the game together.
+* Built most of the levels, and put the game together.
-* I added most of the animations, all of the music and UI into the game.
+* Added most of the animations, all of the music and UI into the game.
-* I modified the underlying systems and mechanics created by the previous programmer, such as the combat mechanics and BAC system, to fit the design vision.
+* Modified the underlying systems and mechanics created by the previous programmer, such as the combat mechanics and BAC system, to fit the design vision.

 Designer:
 * Helped shape key design elements, such as deciding that dodging demon attacks also damaged demon instead of just nullifying the demon's attack.